zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 #### 4.2.1 Description

 The wsp_analysis functions perform the initial data preparation and interpretation regarding *Wolbachia* infection status.
-- `wsp_analysis` analyse single report file.
+- `wsp_analysis` analyses single report file.
-- `wsp_analysis_batch` analyse multiple files in the same folder as a batch and multiple runs belonging to the same project.
+- `wsp_analysis_batch` analyses multiple files in the same folder as a batch and multiple runs belonging to the same project.

 #### 4.2.2 Usage